trialsnet-project/trialsnet-project.github.io/_pages/open-call-faq.md

 The results of the trials should be freely used by the project for internal or external dissemination activity.
 {: .text-justify}

+## Can local private networks, which are foreseen by 5G, constitute a possible evolution of a private FWA network and be the subject of a case study?
+{: .text-justify}

+Yes, if it clearly shows how will contribute to the 5G evolution.
+{: .text-justify}

+## Do you expect the “Challenges” described in your use cases to be addressed as a priority in Cascade Funding proposals regarding the types of proposals that improve current use cases?
+{: .text-justify}

+Certainly not.
+We treat all proposals equally, without assigning any prioritization.
+Although challenges have been presented, we have identified certain aspects or complexities; however, it is crucial to note that these do not constitute a definitive priority.
+{: .text-justify}